devedge/devedge.github.io/_posts/2021-02-05-deploying-a-website-to-tor-with-docker-compose.md

 tags: [tor, docker, docker-compose, blog]
 ---

-While writing this blog on Github Pages, it crossed my mind that it would be a fun exercise to also self-host it on Tor.

-The reason for this is because I've generally found most of the content on Tor boring, with very little to do unless someone already has a goal (usually illicit) in mind.
-This is really unfortunate, because the technology to make a network like Tor possible is super interesting, especially the techniques used to thwart bad actors.
-Hopefully, posts like this will help normalize running regular websites on it, which has the benefits of not having to pay for a domain name _and_ avoids the (lack of) privacy implications when running a personal webserver locally.

 In this post, I'll be covering how I use `docker-compose` to spin up Tor, a network-isolated webserver, and a monitoring tool called [Nyx](https://nyx.torproject.org/) all in their own separate containers.
 It'll be used to host this blog on Tor.

 While I take a lot of steps to make this setup as locked-down as possible, I don't make any claims to security.
 There may be (and very possibly are) a few glaring misconfigurations or bad assumptions that compromise Tor in a serious way, so don't take this guide as a way to hide from state-sponsored actors ;).

-If you notice anything like that and feel like letting me know, please open an Issue for this blog post on [my Github!](https://github.com/devedge/devedge.github.io/issues)
+If you notice anything like that and feel like letting me know, please open an Issue for this blog post on [my Github.](https://github.com/devedge/devedge.github.io/issues)

 The Tor version of this blog is hosted at: